- Talk Shows

 2014: Rising costs require an increase in the amount needing to be raised in the spring fund drive.
 The community responds and helps HPR meet its $1.03 million goal.

 HPRʻs news team, the largest in the state, is awarded three prestigious Edward R. Murrow awards.

 For the fall fund drive, the pledge goal amount is unchanged from the spring drive, due in part to the growing base of sustaining member support.
 After suffering a shortfall at the driveʻs anticipated end, the station receives an outpouring of community support and Celebration 2014 concludes after a brief extension, raising a record-breaking $1.039 million.

 2015: Anticipated sign-on for the HPR-2 East Hawaiʻi transmitter is secured on a tower previously owned by HawaiianTel at Kulani Cone.
-The completion of the statewide network of two program streams -- is the spring of 2015.
+The completion of the statewide network of two program streams -- is the latter half of 2015.